-Shannon Miller has donated leotards, medals and artifacts to other museums and displays, but when asked if she would like to contribute a very specific item to the U.S. Olympic & Paralympic Museum that opens in May in Colorado Springs, Miller initially needed some time to think.
+Shannon Miller has donated leotards, medals and artifacts to other museums and displays, but when asked if she would like to contribute a very specific item to the U.S. Olympic & Paralympic Museum that opens later this year in Colorado Springs, Miller initially needed some time to think.

 The item in question is extremely personal.
 There was only one poofy white piece of fabric to which Miller’s coach, Peggy Liddick, had hand-glued two dozen sparkles and that Miller wore for every major competition during the peak of her career.
 It was The Scrunchie.

 “I really did hesitate, because it is so personal,” Miller said.
 “In the end, I’m excited that people are going to see it.
 It’s not doing any good sitting in my storage unit.
 It’s better to have people enjoy it.
 It brings back so many great memories for people: Where were they?
 What were they doing?
 Who were they with while they watched the 1996 Olympics?
 Or the ’92 Games or the world championships?

 “I still have women that will come up to me and share how they used to wrap white scrunchies around their ponytails and buns so they could ‘play gymnastics’ while watching us compete.
 It is heartwarming to know how much of an impact something so small can have.
 In a way, it symbolizes my career.
 I was a scrappy little girl with skinny legs and bent knees, but I worked hard and occasionally I had the chance to sparkle.”